hablapps/gist/README.md

 Executing gists
 ===============

 Each gist is implemented as a Scalatest file.
-In order to check the assertions, just enter `sbt` and launch the test (e.g. `ADTs`):
+In order to check its assertions, just enter `sbt` and launch the test.
+For instance, in order to launch the `ADTs` gist, enter `sbt` and type the following:

 ```scala
 > test-only org.hablapps.gist.ADTs